 The purpose of management reports should be to help readers find and track patterns of performance…quickly and easily.

 That’s the attraction of charts, of course.
 But should we always plot the raw data?
 Or should we ever transform it somehow?
-To see one type of transformation that’s often revealing, take a look at these two figures from Charley’s Swipe File #44:
+To see one type of transformation that’s often revealing, take a look at the two figures below.

 In the left figure, the gray line takes the traditional approach: It plots total unemployment claims in the US over the past two years.

 This line is somewhat difficult to follow because it shows the effects of seasonal variations.
 True, we could seasonally adjust the data.
 But doing so necessarily distorts actual performance.
 And it adds more work.

 Looking only at the gray line in the left figure, the trend appears to be downward, which is good news for unemployment claims.
 However, the split trendlines in the left figure hint at a problem because the orange line has a slightly flatter slope than the blue line.
 That is, jobless claims might not be falling as quickly this year as they did last year.

 In the right figure, the gray line is based on the same underlying data.
 But this line plots the year-over-year ratio of performance.
 That is, it plots the ratio of each period divided by the equivalent value one year earlier.